School to close as funding withdrawn

 Free school to close as funding withdrawn

-A free primary school is set to close with the withdrawal of government funding due to poor performance and financial management.
+A free primary school is set to close with the withdrawal of government funding after inspectors found "poor performance and financial management".

 St Anthony's School in Cinderford, Gloucestershire, was rated inadequate in its last two Ofsted reports.